FAQs

 What are the fees for the signatories and affiliate members?

-In the first year of membership, the Annual Fee is required in addition to the Signatory/Affiliate member Fee.
+In the first year of membership, the annual fee is required in addition to the sign-on fee.

 What is climate alignment?

-For the purposes of the Poseidon Principles for Marine Insurance, climate alignment is defined as the degree to which a vessel, product, or portfolio’s emission intensity is in line with a decarbonisation trajectory.
-The decarbonisation trajectory is produced by the Secretariat of the Poseidon Principles based on agreed and clearly stated assumptions.
-Currently, the Poseidon Principles use a trajectory that meets the IMO’s goal of reaching net-zero GHG emissions by or around 2050 compared to 2008 levels.
+For the purposes of the Poseidon Principles for Marine Insurance, climate alignment is defined as the degree to which a vessel, policy or portfolio’s emissions intensity is in line with decarbonisation trajectories that meet the 2023 IMO GHG Strategy decarbonisation ambitions.

-An ‘aligned’ climate alignment score means that the hull & machinery portfolio of the signatory is in line or below with the decarbonisation trajectories over time.
+An ‘aligned’ climate alignment score means that the H&M portfolio of the signatory is in line or below the decarbonisation trajectory.
 Year to year, as well as vessel to vessel or product to product, this may not happen.
 For entire portfolios, the same idea applies: one or two misaligned years does not mean that it is impossible for the portfolio to align.
 It may take time to establish a downward trend in line with the trajectory over time.
 This is especially relevant given the recent increase in ambition reflected in the updated decarbonisation trajectory post IMO MEPC 80 in 2023.

-What is greenhouse gas (GHG) intensity?
+What is emissions intensity?
 How is it measured?

 How is the required emissions intensity value for each year up to 2050 calculated?